smileinnovation/weblog/_posts/2020-02-28-smile-innovations-watch-24.md

 ---
 layout: post
 url: https://medium.com/@/876655692c05
-title: Smile Innovation’s watch #24
+title: "Smile Innovation’s watch #24"
+subtitle: |-
-subtitle: Here we are, edition 24.
+Here we are, edition 24.
 And this is a solid one.
 So long that when we sent it out, it was too big for Gmail displaying it entirely, and…
 slug: smile-innovations-watch-24
 description:
-tags: cyborg,artificial-intelligence,drones,privacy,github
+tags:
+- cyborg
+- artificial-intelligence
+- drones
+- privacy
+- github
 author: thmil
+category: techwatch
 ---

-# Smile Innovation’s watch #24

 Here we are, edition 24.
 And this is a solid one.
 So long that when we sent it out, it was too big for Gmail displaying it entirely, and we had to add a disclaimer to inform people they may need to click on “open in a new window” to see all the content 😅.